With no annual fee and more points for US supermarket purchases, the Amex EveryDay® Credit Card offers solid rewards for everyday spending.

 Here are a few other factors that might affect your odds of approval:

 - How many hard pulls you have on your credit report.
 If you have several hard inquiries — or hard pulls — on your account, it might make you look desperate for credit.
 This implies you’re having trouble managing your debt, and American Express may be less likely to take you on as a customer.

 - Factors that tie into your credit score.
-Credit utilization is a major factor that American Express will consider.
-Providers prefer customers who have low balances relative to their credit limits.
-Having many new card accounts may be a red flag, too, as it may indicate you’re desperate for credit.
-It may also give the impression that you’re a flighty customer who’s just hunting for signup bonuses.
+Credit utilization is a major factor that American Express considers.
+Providers prefer customers with low balances relative to their credit limits.
+Having many new card accounts may be a red flag too, as it may indicate you’re desperate for credit.
+It may also give the impression that you’re a flighty customer who’s just hunting for welcome bonuses.